MichalNax/Capstone/README.md

 **Conclusion:**

 Following these steps, you can successfully complete the AWS Cloud Architecting Capstone project, implementing a secure and highly available solution for hosting a website and MySQL database.
-This comprehensive guide will help beginners gain hands-on experience with AWS services such as EC2 instances, Load Balancers, Amazon RDS, and MySQL databases, while consolidating their skills and knowledge in a practical scenario.
+This  guide will help beginners gain hands-on experience with AWS services such as EC2 instances, Load Balancers, Amazon RDS, and MySQL databases, while consolidating their skills and knowledge in a practical scenario.

 Happy cloud journey, and thank you for reading!